 Most approaches within computational neuroscience simulate systems, brain networks, local circuits, as they are now.
 In recent years, homeostatic regulation has been characterized and modeled; however, for understanding diseases that have their origin in genetic defects that emerge at later age, it is important to understand how these defects interact with developmental processes that occur earlier and last longer that the typical period considered for homeostatic studies.
 It also important to understand from a basic science standpoint how the brain is built from the ground up and whether that leads to ‘shortcuts’ to make it possible to build realistic models for the connectivity of the mature brain and characterize the natural variability in brain structure.
-This workshop will discuss the building of the cortical circuit in terms of neural migration, axonal growth, and the formation of synapses.
+This workshop was held at Neuroinformatics 2014, in Leiden, Netherlands, and will discuss the building of the cortical circuit in terms of neural migration, axonal growth, and the formation of synapses.

 This lecture covers computational principles that growth cones employ to detect and respond to environmental chemotactic gradients, focusing particularly on growth-cone shape dynamics.